This post created by ignored player and thus hidden.

 be able to equip it until your country reaches that age.

 Are items predefined or randomly generated?

 Both.
-Some items will have a predefined name and effect, but there will also be items with random properties, therefore finding an item with cool properties might be a good reward you would like to keep for your next play-through.
+Some items have a predefined name and effect, but there are also items with random properties, therefore finding an item with cool properties might be a good reward you would like to keep for your next play-through.

 Can I create or upgrade equipment for my hero?

-Yes, crafting and enhancing your items is planned via hero perks if you have the necessary materials.
+Yes, crafting and enhancing your items is available via hero perks if you have the necessary materials.